Gorarth/BBQ-Lovin-project1/README.md

 - Went into my repository
 - Clicked on the settings tab
 - Find and selected the Pages link in the navigation bar
-- in the source section, choose "main" from the drop down branch menu.
+- In the source section, choose "main" from the drop down branch menu.
-- selected "Root" from the down down folder menu
+- Selected "Root" from the down down folder menu
 - Save.
 Website is now live when highlighted Green.

+Forking the GitHub repository:

+- Login into GitHub and locate the repository - BBQ Lovin project1
+- At the top of repository in right corner locate the "fork" button and click on it.
+- Choose where you want to save your forked repository.

 [Back to Contents](#contents)
 - - -